Looking for car stereos?Start shopping

 You’ll find 4"x6" speakers in the rear doors in this extended cab Silverado, or if you have the Bose system, a round speaker in a 4"x6" bracket.
 Once you’ve removed the door panels to get these speakers, they’re extremely easy to take out, thanks to their clip-in plates.

-The rear door speaker in the Bose system is a round model in a 4"x6" bracket.
+The Bose rear door speaker is a round model in a 4"x6" bracket.
 (Crutchfield Research Photo)

 You can install 4"x6" and 4"x6" plate speakers in these openings, or go with a 4" or 3-1/2" if you prefer.
 You’ll have to drill new screw holes no matter what you put in there, and we recommend using speaker baffles to act as gaskets because the new speakers will have some air gaps around the frames once installed.